 Our class readings and discussions do not live purely in the realm of the theoretical.
 Every week's lecture and readings can be connected to current events.
 In order to encourage you to make these connections, you will have 10 opportunities to post a link to a current event that connects to the week's readings.
-In addition to posting the link, you need to write a short comment about how they are related (50-70 words).
+In addition to posting the link, you need to write a short comment about how they are related to the class topic of the week (50-70 words).
 These short writing exercises will be graded on a pass/fail basis, 1% per submission.
 There are no make-up opportunities for these assignments.

-Posts are due by 1:10 pm (Toronto time) the day of each class, starting with Class #2.
+Posts are due by 1:10 pm (Toronto time), the day of each class, starting with Class #2.
 The posts are meant to help you prepare for each upcoming lecture (so posting on Tuesday for Tuesday's lecture).

-Study Notes (5%)
+Hand Annotated Summary (5%)